Contributing to the documentation#

 Navitate to the cloned repository

-Create/activate the conda environment and install the
+Create/activate the conda environment.

 conda env create -f docs/environment.yml